“A standout silk who regularly appears in high-value catastrophic injury cases. He elicits stellar market praise… ”

 Employer’s Liability Claims involving accidents at sea or on-board ships; Derek has wide experiences in this niche area and has experience of cases involving the following:-

 For many years Derek has acted for insurers in relation to claims arising from personal injury accidents abroad and so conflicts of laws/Rome II issues are frequent in Derek’s practice.
-He was previously Junior Counsel in a cross border case (involving catastrophic injury) where the damages claim was pleaded at over £40m.
-Currently he is Leading Counsel for one of the parties in a cross border claim (resulting from an accident in France) where the damages are pleaded at an even higher figure.
-Derek has experience of foreign law claims involving: French, Spanish, German, Italian, Norwegian, Belgian, Serbian, Kuwaiti and Brazilian law.
+He was previously Junior Counsel in a cross border case (involving catastrophic injury) where the damages claim was pleaded at over £40m and then subsequently as Leading Counsel for one of the parties in a cross border claim (resulting from an accident in France) where the damages are pleaded at an even higher figure.
+Derek has experience of foreign law claims involving: French, Spanish, German, Italian, Norwegian, Belgian, Serbian, Kuwaiti, Brazilian and Maltese law.

 Derek is involved with all quantum issues generally encountered by personal injury practitioners dealing with catastrophic injury cases.
 Issues which he is currently dealing with include: severe brain injury; tetraplegia and paraplegia; claimants in states of minimal consciousness; so-called subtle brain injury cases; major psychiatric decompensation consequential on severe brain injury; capacity (litigation, management of affairs and deprivation of liberty) and all issues relating to statutory funding and settlements.